jp-wright/nfl_charting_data_trial/README.md

 In general this type of analysis provides a real glance of how teams want to operate, what they value schematically, and what they will turn to in important situations.
 It would be exceptionally great to have all this data for every team in every game for the entire season (or many seasons).
 If we did, we could establish very informative comparisons that could definitively illustrate just how teams view themselves and, I suspect, it would be neat to see how these "identities" transition both as front offices change as well as roster turnover occurs.

 For example, during their Super Bowl run in 2015, Denver had an historically excellent defense.
 Last year, however, they were still effective against the pass but were below average in effectiveness against opposing rushing games.
 It's possible that Oakland -- who played against Denver in the game chart above -- was eager to exploit Denver's weakness against the run and opted for more multiple TE and 6 OL sets than normal.
 With only one game's data it is impossible to know.
 Having an entire season's worth of data would allow us to peer into the true trends and tendencies league-wide as well as marking how drastically a team changes their approach for a given opponent.

+With more data, more questions can be answered.
+Some of the first questions I'd like to explore are below.
+1. What leads to explosive plays?
+Do explosive plays come earlier or later in game?
+Any correlation?
+Do they happen more with certain players or directions of a play? (e.g. behind certain OL?)
+2. What correlates to non-short yardage TDs?
+3. Can we predict sacks by game situation and formation/personnel?
+4. Does shotgun = better passing?
+Worse rushing?
+What about I-Form?
+5. Would certain QBs do better throwing to one side of the field?
+Is it based more on the targeted WR or the defense?
+6. Do Sacks kill drives at a rate appreciably higher than an incomplete pass/rush for no gain?
+7. Same question for penalties.
+And does a sack of -5 yards correlate to different outcomes than an offensive penalty for -5 yards?